martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 identity bindings used in Web Real-Time Communications (WebRTC) and SIP identity.
 These attacks are difficult to mount, but they cause a victim to be mislead about the identity of a communicating peer.
-Mitigation techniques are defined for each that implementations of RFC 8122 are encouraged to deploy.
+Mitigation techniques are defined that implementations of RFC 8122 are encouraged to deploy.

 --- middle